wholewatermelon/scalaToDoList/README_TutorialChanges.txt

+For more information see playframework.com/documentation/2.4.x/Migration24 for the Play 2.4 Migration Guides

 In the ”Prepare the Task Model" to the ”Rendering the first page” portion of the tutorial, make the following changes:

 in Application.scala: